kilfour/SOFG-Mods/Doc/TheBroken.md

 ---

+### Preach the Keeping ###

+Builds the **The Keeping** modifier, which causes the village to withhold food from outsiders.
+Shard magnitude needs to be greater than 50.

+---

+### Liturgy of Yield ###
+Collects 50 gold from the Shard.
+Based on intrigue, but faster with more Shard magnitude.
+Shard magnitude needs to be greater than 50.
+Comsumes 50 charge.

+---

 ### Uprising ###

 Spawns a Broken which looks for a new village to establish a new Shard.
 Prefers uninfiltrated, close by locations.
-Shard strength needs to be greater than 100.
+Shard magnitude needs to be greater than 100.
 Consumes 100 charge.

 ---

 ## Unique Trait ##